aaggupta07/usaco-problems/README.md

 A collection of solutions to problems from the _USA Computing Olympiad_. <br>

 Most of these are suboptimal solutions, but pass all test cases, or as many as practically possible in the programming language (many use Python 3, which is generally slow when run on CPython.
 There is no option for PyPy 3 on the judging servers.
 My newer code is written in C++, but I have not pushed it yet). <br>

+Older problems published by usace use file input.
+The in-files are not included for each problem, so to run these problems you will need to create your own input files using the sample data provided on the problem statement.
+Each file is named according to the file input, or if there is not one, a tag similar to the problem name. <br>
 <br>

 ### The USA Computing Olympiad